the cheapest model call is the one you delete

 updated Jun 21, 2026

 Riichi’s daily puzzle started as a Claude-generated hand.
-The answer was never the model’s — shanten and the optimal discard come from a library, and that part I’d defend to the end — but the model invented the hand and wrote the explanation.
-Reasonable.
-Then I spent weeks defending that one generation call.
+The answer was never the model’s — shanten and the optimal discard come from a library — but the model invented the hand and wrote the explanation.
+Then I spent weeks defending that one call.

-Defending it grew an entire apparatus.
+The defence grew into an apparatus.
 A six-attempt retry loop to skip degenerate hands.
-A dedup module, because the model kept converging on the same “instructive textbook hand” and one day literally served yesterday’s puzzle.
-Per-attempt nonce seeding to force variety.
-A database table to cache the day’s result.
-A cron job to pre-warm that cache so no real visitor ate the cold-generation latency.
-A streamed skeleton to hide the wait behind a spinner.
+A dedup module, because the model kept converging on the same textbook hand and one day literally served yesterday’s puzzle.
+Nonce seeding to force variety.
+A cache table, a cron to pre-warm it, a streamed skeleton to hide the latency.
 Every piece was a sensible patch on the piece before it.

-Then I stopped and asked what all of it was for, and the honest answer was: to make an LLM behave like a curated list.
-So I wrote the curated list — hand-authored puzzles in a version-controlled file, picked by day index.
-That deleted the retry loop, the dedup module, the cron, the cache round-trip, and the skeleton in one commit.
-And it was strictly better for a learning tool: I control difficulty, I can order the puzzles easy-to-subtle, the content reviews in a PR diff, and validation moved into CI.
-The cost line that used to read “negligible” now reads zero, with no latency left to hide.
+Eventually I asked what all of it was for, and the honest answer was: to make an LLM behave like a curated list.
+So I wrote the curated list.
+Hand-authored puzzles in a version-controlled file, picked by day index.
+One commit deleted the retry loop, the dedup module, the cron, the cache, and the skeleton.
+It’s also just better for a learning tool: I control the difficulty curve, the content reviews in a PR diff, validation moved into CI, and the cost is zero.

 the hub · warm terminal